On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Abstract

 \section{Abstract}

 Vision Transformers (ViTs) excel in semantic recognition but exhibit systematic failures in spatial reasoning tasks such as mental rotation.
-While often attributed to data scale, we propose that this limitation arises from the intrinsic circuit complexity of the architecture.
-We formalize spatial understanding as learning a Group Homomorphism: mapping image sequences to a latent space that preserves the algebraic structure of the underlying transformation group.
-We demonstrate that for non-solvable groups (e.g., the 3D rotation group $\mathrm{SO}(3)$), maintaining such a structure-preserving embedding is computationally lower-bounded by the Word Problem, which is $\mathsf{NC^1}$-complete.
-In contrast, we prove that constant-depth ViTs with polynomial precision are strictly bounded by $\mathsf{TC^0}$.
-Under the conjecture $\mathsf{TC^0} \subsetneq \mathsf{NC^1}$, we establish a \textbf{complexity boundary}: constant-depth ViTs fundamentally lack the logical depth to efficiently capture non-solvable spatial structures.
-We validate this complexity gap via latent-space probing, demonstrating that ViT representations suffer a structural collapse on non-solvable tasks as compositional depth increases.
+While often attributed to data scale, this work argues that the limitation arises from the intrinsic circuit complexity of the architecture.
+By formalizing spatial understanding as a \textbf{Group Homomorphism Problem}---where latent embeddings preserve the algebraic structure of physical transformations acting on images---we identify a fundamental computational bottleneck.
+Specifically, for non-solvable groups (e.g., $\mathrm{SO}(3)$), maintaining such structure-preserving embeddings is lower-bounded by the Word Problem, which is $\mathsf{NC^1}$-complete.
+In contrast, constant-depth ViTs with polynomial precision are strictly bounded by the complexity class $\mathsf{TC^0}$.
+Under the standard conjecture $\mathsf{TC^0} \subsetneq \mathsf{NC^1}$, a \textbf{complexity boundary} emerges: constant-depth architectures lack the logical depth required to capture non-solvable spatial structures in a single forward pass.
+To empirically validate this theoretical gap, we propose the \textbf{Latent Space Algebra (LSA)} benchmark, which reveals a significant degradation in ViT representations as the compositional depth of non-solvable tasks increases.